 So, is information technology a good program for you to pursue?
 The answer depends on your goals; however, the potential roles and opportunities open to degree holders, as well as the steady growth within the field, are factors worth considering.Ready to learn more?
 Explore information technology degrees at AIU.

 1. “Business Majors Dominate List of Top Majors in Demand.”
 National Association of Colleges and Employers.
 Retrieved from: https://www.naceweb.org/job-market/trends-and-predictions/business-majors-dominate-list-of-top-majors-in-demand/ (Visited 1/14/19).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 2. “Information Technology Degree at AIU.”
 American InterContinental University.
 Retrieved from: https://www.aiuniv.edu/degrees/information-technology/bachelors-general (Visited 1/28/19).

 3. “Network and Computer Systems Administrators.”
 U.S. Bureau of Labor Statistics.
 Retrieved from: http://www.bls.gov/ooh/computer-and-information-technology/network-and-computer-systems-administrators.htm (Visited 1/14/19).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 4. “Network and Computer Systems Administrators: What Network and Computer Systems Administrators Do.”
 U.S. Bureau of Labor Statistics.
 Retrieved from: http://www.bls.gov/ooh/computer-and-information-technology/network-and-computer-systems-administrators.htm#tab-2 (Visited 1/14/2019).